bandophahita/selenium-axe-python/README.md

 Requirements
 ------------

-You will need the following prerequisites in order to use axe-selenium-python:
+You will need the following prerequisites in order to use selenium-axe-python:

 - selenium >= 3.0.2
 - Python 3.11